Trump sues in Georgia, Pennsylvania, Michigan; asks for Wisconsin recount in 2020 presidential election results

 Biden said Wednesday the count should continue in all states, adding, "No one's going to take our democracy away from us - not now, not ever."

-His campaign didn't immediately comment on the new lawsuits in Michigan or Pennsylvania over access for observers.
-But it has been seeking donations for what it is calling the "Biden Fight Fund."

-"Our legal team is standing by, and they will prevail," Biden campaign manager Jen O'Malley Dillon wrote in a fundraising email to supporters earlier Wednesday.
+"What makes these charades especially pathetic is that while Trump is demanding recounts in places he has already lost, he's simultaneously engaged in fruitless attempts to halt the counting of votes in other states in which he's on the road to defeat," Bates said in a statement.

+WATCH: Trump makes early morning appearance at White House on Wednesday, Nov.
+4

-Election officials continued to count votes across the country, the normal process on the day following voting.
-Unlike in previous years, states were contending with an avalanche of mail ballots driven by fears of voting in person during a pandemic.
-At least 103 million people voted early, either by mail or in-person, representing 74% of the total votes cast in the 2016 presidential election.
+Vote counting, meanwhile, stretched into Thursday.
+Every election, results reported on election night are unofficial and ballot counting extends past Election Day.
+But this year, unlike in previous years, states were contending with an avalanche of mail ballots driven by fears of voting in person during a pandemic.

-The Trump campaign said it is calling for a temporary halt in the counting in Michigan and Pennsylvania until it is given "meaningful" access in numerous locations and allowed to review ballots that already have been opened and processed.
+The lawsuits the Trump campaign filed in Michigan and Pennsylvania on Wednesday called for a temporary halt in the counting until it is given "meaningful" access in numerous locations and allowed to review ballots that already have been opened and processed.

-There have been no reports of fraud or any type of ballot concerns out of Pennsylvania.
-The state had 3.1 million mail-in ballots that take time to count and an order allows them to be received and counted up until Friday if they are postmarked by Nov.
-3.

-Pennsylvania Attorney General Josh Shapiro said in a CNN interview the lawsuit was "more a political document than a legal document."
+Pennsylvania Attorney General Josh Shapiro, a Democrat, said in a CNN interview the Trump campaign's lawsuit was "more a political document than a legal document."

 "There is transparency in this process.
 The counting has been going on.
 There are observers observing this counting, and the counting will continue," he said.